Miloss11/sleep-health-lifestyle-analysis/README.md

 - Streamlit for dashboard development

 ## Machine Learning Integration
-This project currently emphasizes exploratory data analysis and interactive visualizations to explore how lifestyle factors impact sleep quality.
-Future development plans include incorporating machine learning models to predict sleep quality and duration based on variables such as BMI, stress levels, and physical activity.
-Adding predictive analytics will enhance the dashboard’s functionality by providing actionable insights for better sleep health management.
+This project currently focuses on exploratory data analysis and interactive visualization to understand sleep health factors.
+Future plans include integrating machine learning models to predict sleep quality and sleep duration based on variables like BMI, stress levels, physical activity, age, and heart rate.
+Implementing predictive models will enhance the dashboard by providing actionable insights and personalized recommendations for improving sleep health.

 ## Data Sources and Acknowledgements
 The dataset used for this analysis is publicly available on Kaggle and consists of anonymized health and lifestyle data collected from various individuals.
 This ensures compliance with privacy and ethical guidelines.